ddella/Kubernetes-Cluster/203-etcd/01-HA-etcd.md

 We have generated and copied all the certificates/keys on each node.
 In the next step, we will create the configuration file and the `systemd` unit file for each node.

 # Create `etcd` configuration file
 This is the configuration file `/etc/etcd/etcd.conf` that needs to be copied on each node.
 The command can be pasted simultaneously on all the nodes.
-I will be using `tmux`:
+I will be using `tmux` again:
 ```sh
 ETCD_CLUSTER_NAME=etcd-cluster-1
 ETCD_IP=$(hostname -i)